src-d/blog/content/post/kmcuda4.md

 to sum 32-bit float \\(2^{20}\\) with \\(2^{-20}\\), the result will be still
 \\(2^{10}\\) since the
 [mantissa](https://en.wikipedia.org/wiki/Floating_point#Internal_representation)
 is saturated.
-It wasn't much expressed with 32-bit floats at the time I started the project, but became obvious when I added 16-bit floats.
+At the time I started the project it wasn't much of an issue with 32-bit floats, but became obvious when I added 16-bit floats.

 Practically, the loss of precision leads to worse clustering and more iterations.
-I decided to use Kahan summation with both 32- and 16-bit floats where possible to deal with that problem.
+To deal with that problem, where possible I decided to use Kahan summation with both 32- and 16-bit floats.
 While it may have slightly degraded the performance, the results became more stable and mathematically correct.

-Kahan summation is greatly descibed on the [Wikipedia](https://en.wikipedia.org/wiki/Kahan_summation_algorithm).
+Kahan summation is well descibed on [Wikipedia](https://en.wikipedia.org/wiki/Kahan_summation_algorithm).
 It is awesome because it requires only \\(O(1)\\) space, particularly, one additional variable to store the current error correction value.